Breech Academy: History

-TWA opened the academy on December 3, 1969, on a 34 acre, three-building campus in Overland Park, Kansas at 6300 Lamar Ave. to train women to be stewardesses and air hostesses.
+TWA opened the academy on December 3, 1969, on a 34 acre, three-building campus at 6300 Lamar Ave. in Overland Park, Kansas, to train women to be stewardesses and air hostesses.
 The academy was so popular that other airlines sent their own flight attendants to the school.
-Previously TWA had done its training at its TWA Corporate Headquarters' Building in downtown Kansas City.
+Previously, TWA had done its training at its TWA Corporate Headquarters Building in downtown Kansas City.

-In 1972, TWA started interviewing young men for the position that was previously exclusively held by women.
+In 1972, TWA started interviewing young men for the position that had previously been held exclusively by women.
 The name "Hostess" thus became "Flight Attendant" because of the addition of male employees to that position.
-Two men were in the first class started in April 1972.
+Two men were in the first class that started in April 1972.
 Neither of the first two male candidates would graduate.
-In the years to follow, hundreds of men would eventually graduate the Breech Academy as Flight Attendants.
+In the years to follow, hundreds of men would eventually graduate from the Breech Academy as Flight Attendants.

 Training facilities

-It was a "state-of-the-art" training school for flight attendants, surpassing any and all other airline schools in United States at that time.
+It was a "state-of-the-art" training school for flight attendants, surpassing any and all other airline schools in the United States at that time.
 The training included being taught inside actual interiors of airplanes such as 747s, L-1011s, and others.

 This included intense training of the flight attendants on food and beverage service and emergency procedures which included shimmying down a deflated ramp from 30 ft to the ground from the plane's emergency door hatch.
 In addition, physical inspections included weekly weigh-ins.
 There were modern classrooms, air-conditioned and well-lit with oval-type seating for the "book"-type learning.

 Rooming facilities

 The academy was renowned for its flight attendant dormitories which were in "pods" with decorative themes such as "Africa", "Asia" and other regional themes.
 In the African theme, there were leopard skins, bows, and other African type objects on the walls of the living room "pod".

 Each "pod" had a sunken living room; or "Common Area" with 10 individual dorm-type rooms for two student flight attendants.
 These "pods" were grouped so that you could easily visit each dorm room while walking a full circle.
 In the evenings, many of the flight attendants in their "pod" would converge into the common area room to mingle.

+The pods were known colloquially as the “living and loving” centers.